All Episodes

 People have been frightened to talk about sewage because it's yucky stuff, said Professor Young.

-This reform taxing your toilet every time it's flushed, would see the abolition of the property-based charge with one-based pay as you go rate.
+This reform, taxing your toilet every time it's flushed, would see the abolition of the property-based charge with one-based pay-as-you-go rate.

 I wonder if they know how that sounds.

-A toilet tax called the pay as you go rate.
+A toilet tax called the pay-as-you-go rate.

-It'd also be a small fixed annual fee to cover the cost of meter readings and pipeline maintenance, maintenance.
+It'd also be a small fixed annual fee to cover the cost of meter readings and pipeline maintenance.

 In places like the city of Bel Air, Texas, which is a suburb of Houston, they do this and the system seems to work.